majestic moutnains banner

 Culture-Historical Archaeology

-• Historical Particularism almost the opposite of the linear model - that even neighboring cultures were not fully influencing each other towards a greater whole, that we must consider each cultural evolution in an individualist context.
+• Historical Particularism argued the opposite of the linear model - that even neighboring cultures weren't necessarily influencing each other, and each culture's evolution had to be considered individually.

 FIND SCHOOLS